AgnitumuS/ubjs/DOC-UB-PUB-MAIN_PAGE.md

 ## Session

-Connection contains information about currently logged in user.
+Connection contains the information about currently logged-in user.
-On the server side application logic can add any custom properties, required for application during user logon.
+The application logic on the server side can add any custom properties required for application when user is already logged-in.
-Such properties accessible on the client in {@link UBConnection@userData connection.userData()}}
+Such properties are available on the client in {@link UBConnection@userData connection.userData()}}

 ```
   console.log(`
     Hello, ${conn.userLogin()}!
-    We know what you are ${JSON.stringify(conn.userData())}
+    We know that you are ${JSON.stringify(conn.userData())}
   `)
 ```

 ## Domain
-{@link UBConnection#domain connection.domain} contains information about
-application domain - the list of models, entities, entities attributes and methods.
+{@link UBConnection#domain connection.domain} contains information about the application domain - the list of models, entities, entities' attributes and methods.
-Domain is already localized to the language of logged in user.
+Domain is already localized to the language of logged-in user.

-This information should be used by client application during building a UI.
+This information should be used by the client application during building the UI.
 For example:

 ```